-The PMN group (physics of materials and nanostructures) brings together solid state physicists and materials chemists around three themes:
+The PMN group (Physics of Materials and Nanostructures) brings together solid state physicists and materials chemists around three thematics:

-Complex materials with non-conventional electronic properties: The production and study of complex materials with remarkable electronic properties, such as insulator-metal transitions (resistive transitions, Mott Insulators, and RRAM applications), induced by electric field for example.
+Quantum materials with non-conventional properties and functionalities: The production and study of complex materials with remarkable electronic properties, such as insulator-metal transitions (resistive transitions, Mott Insulators, and RRAM applications), induced by electric field for example.

 We often develop new and original tools specific to the problem being studied.